genomicsITER/NanoRTax/docs/usage.md

 Please note the following requirements:

 1. The path must be enclosed in quotes
-2. The path may have `*` wildcard characters fpr selecting several directories/read files
+2. The path may have `*` wildcard characters for selecting several directories/read files

 If left unspecified, NanoRTax will load the testing dataset (check conf/test.config)

 ## Database selection command line parameters

-Following parameters define the databases used for classification.
-Make sure to donwload your preferred ones or check README.md for example 16S databases download command.
+The following parameters define the databases used for classification.
+Make sure to download your preferred ones or check README.md for example 16S databases download command

 ### `--kraken_db`